To start off,

 tweakability - take a different route (jeez, if you're hungry, eat a

-sandwich, what the fuck am I discovering here?).
+sandwich, if not, don't - what the fuck am I discovering here?).

 As for me - I'm veeery satisfied.
 Another synth that lets me define and